zpainter/iassist/content/blog/iassist-research-data-management-workshop-at-must.md

 draft = "false"
 banner = "/img/blog/workshop-at-must5.jpg"
 +++
 ***The International Association of Social Science Information Service and Technology (IASSIST) sponsored a one-day Research Data Management workshop at Mbarara University of Science and Technology (MUST).
-The theme of the workshop was "How Research Data Management for promotion of scholarship among academic staff".***
+The theme of the workshop was "Research Data Management for promotion of scholarship among academic staff".***

 {{< figure src="/img/blog/workshop-at-must1.jpg" class="" link="/img/blog/workshop-at-must1.jpg" alt="Two colored women stand on the sunny deck of a ship.
 Both women are dressed in colorful clothes and they are smiling and gesturing happily." title="A group photo with some of the participants at the workshop." width="750" >}}